DUI Insurance Maine

 Maine Zero Tolerance Law

-Most states have tough OUI penalties for drivers under 21, and Maine is no exception.
+Most states have harsh OUI penalties for drivers under 21, and Maine is no exception.
 The Maine Zero Tolerance Law applies to drivers under age 21 who operate a motor vehicle with any measurable percentage of alcohol in their blood.

 What is Implied Consent?